6 KPIs Every Gaming Company Should Measure and Track

 You likely realize there are financials you need to be on top of, but it’s not always as easy as it sounds.
 And while your accounting file might give you some visibility into performance, the insights are most impactful when combined with other data sources.

-To put this all into perspective, we’ve broken down the key performance metrics you need to know, along with our accounting must-haves to successfully manage your gaming company.
+To put this all into perspective, we’ve broken down the key performance metrics you need to know and our accounting must-haves to successfully manage your gaming company.

 Ready?
 Let’s go.